For any medical issues please refer here for contact details.

 Answered by Dr Darren Green, Race Doctor, Corporate Events Manager, Mediclinic – the official medical partner to the Sanlam Cape Town Marathon

-DR DARREN GREEN is the Race Doctor for CT MARATHON 2019.
+DR DARREN GREEN is the Race Doctor for Cape Town MARATHON 2019.
 He is a well known and respected public figure in the Health and Wellness space.
 He graduated as a medical doctor at the University of Stellenbosch after playing provincial rugby and leaving his mark at the Faculty of Health Sciences as a Leader and Mentor for many medical students.
 Darren has more than a decade of experience in emergency and sports medicine, having worked in both the Private and Public health sectors.
 He has formed an integral part of the Medical teams for leading cycling, rugby and running events across the board.
 He recently was given the responsibility of Chief Medical Officer at HSBC WORLD RUGBY SEVENS in Cape Town.
 He recently also joined the Medical Faculty for SA RUGBY as an instructor for World Rugby Medical Training in South Africa.
-His experience in running involves a long history in athletics and medical support to the CT Marathon, Two Oceans Marathon, World Triathlon Series( ITU) just to name a few.
+His experience in running involves a long history in athletics and medical support to the Cape Town Marathon, Two Oceans Marathon, World Triathlon Series( ITU) just to name a few.

 “ I am truly honoured to have worked with some incredible colleagues and teams as a doctor, but the greatest privilege is being surrounded by highly skilled and humble partners during events like these.
 There is so much to learn and every event brings new opportunities to grow and learn.
 I am an advocate of fun, but safe sport and understanding risk and being pro-active in preventing adverse events is crucial in ensuring the most rewarding experience for athletes and Organizers.”